 An examination of the social, cultural, and ideological forces that have affected ideas about curriculum and its relationship to contemporary educational practices.
 Various aspects of curriculum such as design, evaluation, implementation, and research are explored.
-(Also listed as GCRD 6319)

 GFDD 6513/GCRD 6305

 Schooling and Social Justice